HereIsNils/PHPTool/PHP-Tool/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Framework

+To get the all the packages, navigate to `3rdparty/PHPTool_framework`.
+Unpack the folder `node_modules.zip` into this directory.

+### Manual installation

+Open the command prompt and navigate to this directory.
+Run the command `npm install`.
+If you don't have npm installed, please download [Node.js](https://nodejs.org/en/download/).
+Node.js includes npm.
+You will need both Node.js and npm to continue.